SammyDartnall10/alt_work/README.md

 - To make changes or upload new records users must login - this will provide a means of tracking changes.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a user type, I want to perform an action, so that I can achieve a goal.
-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 <h3>Wireframes and Functional flows:</h3>